yuanagain/crestview/README.md

-# Crestview Beta
+# Crestview Alpha
 This project was prototyped for Chief Commissioner Graham Fountain to illustrate basic model UI development capabilities.
+Current tools are not yet equipped with economic models but are instead intended to illustrate presentational value and

 ## License
 Copyright Yuan Wang, 2018